AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/deploying.md

 <TabItem value="js" label="Aztec.js">

 The `deploy(...)` method is generated automatically with the typescript class representing your contract.
-Its arguments are `AztecRPC` client and contract constructor arguments.
+Its arguments are `PXE` client and contract constructor arguments.

 Additionally the `.send()` method can have a few optional arguments too, which are specified in an optional object:
 - `portalContract?: EthAddress`: The L1 portal address to link the contract to.
 See the section on [Portals to learn more about them](./portals/main.md).